-Completed in 1991, the Wehner Building has had two additions: one major addition at the southwest corner of the facility in 2001 known as Cox Hall and a small addition, whose vintage is not known, at the northwest corner of the facility.
-Building users report that water infiltration has been a reoccurring issue extending back over multiple years and to date, all attempts to cure this water infiltration issue have proven to be ineffective over the long term.
+Completed in 1991, the Texas A&M University (TAMU) Wehner Building has had two additions; one major addition at the southwest corner of the facility in 2001 known as Cox Hall and a small addition, whose vintage is not known, at the northwest corner of the facility.
+Building users reported that water infiltration had been a re-occurring issue extending back over multiple years and to date, all attempts to cure this water infiltration issue had proven to be ineffective over the long-term solutions.

 Owner: Texas A&M University

 Location: College Station, Texas